Daily COVID-19 update: Statewide hospitalizations dip slightly; area counties report new cases - Albert Lea Tribune

 Daily COVID-19 update: Statewide hospitalizations dip slightly; area counties report new cases

-Minnesota’s upswing in new COVID-19 continued Thursday with 745 new confirmed cases, although a recent jump in hospitalizations for the disease has paused.
+Minnesota’s upswing in new COVID-19 cases continued Thursday with 745 new confirmed cases, although a recent jump in hospitalizations for the disease has paused.

 The Health Department reported 298 people currently hospitalized for the disease with 141 in intensive care.
 Those key metrics dipped slightly from Wednesday.
 Still, officials are increasingly concerned about the overall direction of those numbers as new case count rise.